 SongShop started as something I was searching for, and I hope it’s something you can start using and benefiting from.
 It seemed simple enough on the surface, but I had no idea how to build a website this complicated, and no idea how to get it out to the world once it was finished!
 I was a writer with no platform, and an artist looking to expand the flavour of songs I had access to.
 With the help of the right team the idea came to life, and I think it can truly change the way artists and writers connect online!

-You can sign up for my launch promo and get a free lifetime membership!
-Just click the button below!
+Sign up for a free 14 day trial membership!
+Just click the button below.

 – This is only available for a limited time, so sign up now!